 The Water Board rarely creates any problems for squatters.
-If they want you to pay water rates they will usually tell you, or you can approach them and offer the money which is unlikely to be more than £50 a year.
+If they want you to pay water rates they will usually tell you, or you can approach them and offer the money, which won't be more than £20 a year.